Supreme Court Chief Justice John Roberts is outraged. The Senate Judiciary Committee wants more formal ethical standards at the high court.

 Read PD Scullin’s debut novel “SAWDUST: Love is wilder than a circus,” a humorous romp across America with a traveling circus in the early 1980s.
 Also available in audiobook.
 Click here for a fun ride.
 Buckle up and go.

-3 responses to ““We’re the Supremes, baby, your laws don’t apply,” Roberts says”
+3 thoughts on ““We’re the Supremes, baby, your laws don’t apply,” Roberts says”